leonardlan/myTools/debug_checklist.md

 - Is renderman globals node deleted?
 - Check if SELinux is enabled. `sestatus`.
 Try disabling it: `setenforce 0`
 - Try disabling firewall on remote server
-- Non-breaking space: " "
-    A space character that prevents an automatic line break at its position.
+- Non-breaking space (also called no-break space, non-breakable space (NBSP), hard space, or fixed space): " " A space character that prevents an automatic line break at its position.
 In Unicode it is encoded as U+00a0.
     It looks like a space but it's not.
     (╯°□°）╯︵ ┻━┻